 verify_location_list (we will remove it later, and replace it with the real

-In the beginning of the function we allocate 5 locations, using typed local variables.
+At the beginning of the function we allocate 5 locations, using a typed local variable.

 Cairo looks for the constant

 Location.SIZE to find how many cells are